CurveDocs/curve-resources/docs/en/troubleshooting/recovering-a-cross-asset-swap.md

 !!!info "This is a very old guide"
-    This feature was deprecated more than 12 months ago and this information is provided solely in the rare event someone still needs to recover a swap cross asset from from the synthetix era.
+    This feature was deprecated more than 12 months ago and this information is provided solely in the rare event someone still needs to recover a swap cross asset from the Synthetix era.

 If Curve has lost transaction of your cross asset swap, do not panic, there is a simple way to recover it.